syncfusion-content/maui-docs/MAUI/SunburstChart/Getting-Started.md

 ## Populate sunburst chart with data

- Binding `DataSource` to the Sunburst chart [ItemsSource]() property from its BindingContext to create our own Sunburst chart.
+ Bind `DataSource` to the Sunburst chart [ItemsSource]() property from its BindingContext to create your Sunburst chart.
  Then, add the [SunburstHierarchicalLevel]() to [Levels]() collection.
-Each hierarchy level is formed based on the property specified in [GroupMemberPath]() property, and each arc segment size is calculated using the [ValueMemberPath]() property.
+Each hierarchy level is formed based on the property specified in the [GroupMemberPath]() property, and each arc segment size is calculated using the [ValueMemberPath]() property.

 {% tabs %}